kobezzza/Escaper/README.md

 # Escaper

-Escaper is a small JavaScript library for replacing string literals, regular expressions and comments in syntax of JavaScript.
+Escaper is a small JavaScript library for replacing string literals, regular expressions and comments in the syntax of JavaScript.

 [Russian documentation](https://github.com/kobezzza/Escaper/blob/master/README.ru.md)